A detailed list of all my favorite things to do and the most important tourist attractions in Kyrgyzstan.

 The town of Jeti-Ogus or Jeti-Ögus is one you will not forget so fast.
-Its name translates to seven bulls because there a more than impressive red rock formation is towering above the town.
+Its name translates to seven bulls because of the more than impressive red rock formation towering above the town.
 I cannot stress enough how very beautiful it is!
 Absolutely put it on your list of things to do in Kyrgyzstan.
 It might just be the most famous place in Kyrgyzstan.

 8. Wildlife experiences